Skip to main content

 Inviting members

-There are several ways to send out the invitation to the rest of the company.
+There are several ways to share the invitation with your company.

 Suggested methods:

-Click the button below to read more about how members accept the invitation.
+Click here to read more about how members accept the invitation.

 Configuring member access